Mulcahy (surname): History

 The pre-eminent authority on Irish surnames, Edward MacLysaght wrote of the remarkable lack of medieval reference to the Mulcahy surname in the annalistic records.
-The only known reference to a member of the sept in any Annalistic record is from the Annals of Inisfallen in 1317 AD A Giolla Moenaig Ó Maolchatha is mentioned as a "Keeper of the Island" which could possibly be evidence of the families earlier erenagh status within the local area.
+The only known reference to a member of the sept in any Annalistic record is from the Annals of Inisfallen in 1317 AD A Giolla Moenaig Ó Maolchatha is mentioned as a "Keeper of the Island" which could possibly be evidence of the family's earlier erenagh status within the local area.
 Furthermore, the Uí Mhaolchatha sept appears to have been active in the 15th century in the churches of County Kerry.
 Benefices were granted by papal decree to a number of the sept, including the Vicarages of Killarney, Ardfert and Aghadoe.
 There is evidence that these benefices were held within the sept for a number of generations, supporting the notion that the family had developed a political hold on the offices without having even been ordained as priests.
 The Annalistic record for a Giolla Moenaig Ó Maolchatha in the Annals of Inisfallen in 1317 AD combined with the above-mentioned appointments of the vicarages would support the idea that the Uí Mhaolchatha of County Kerry had developed into a modest ecclesiastical dynasty.